marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

   A form that says "Permanently delete your Dropbox account" with three inputs: one for your password, one for your reason for leaving and a third to enter in more details.
 {{< /image >}}

-Five more clicks to fill in this shitty form, not including typing a message and that brings us up to **Sixteen clicks**
+Five more clicks to fill in this shitty form, not including a message, and that brings us up to **Sixteen clicks**

 Finally, **seventeen clicks** later, I'm free.